 People and their ideas are the drivers of network technology – from the telegraph to the telephone, from BTX to the Internet.
 We build information and communication networks, but we are also part of them.
 The exhibition “The Network”, which opened in 2015 in the Ladestraße, a historic freight depot on the museum grounds, illustrates the history of modern network technology with over 500 exhibits drawn from the museum’s various collections.

 The exhibition contains many hands-on stations, where you can explore for yourself how network technology works and how we use it.
 The historical background to today’s technology is also a major focus, from the smart toilet seat to the online game Modem Wars.
+We also ask who creates and controls knowledge, what kind of data octopuses are hungry for our data, and how network technology changes our perception of the body.
 And would you have guessed that a military drone with GPS is a distant relative of the good old homing pigeon?
-The exhibition’s 1,600 square meters are divided into thematic units devoted to MAPS, OFFICE, HOME, and SHOPPING, highlighting the way technology has made its way into just about every aspect our lives.
+The exhibition’s 1,600 square meters are divided into thematic units devoted to BODY, OFFICE, HOME, and SHOPPING, highlighting the way technology has made its way into just about every aspect our lives.
 Those who want to delve even deeper into network technology can take a tour of the most important exhibits with Tim, our mobile museum robot.

 Further information can be found here.